yutak23/serverless-mysql-http/README.md

 ## Serverless MySQL HTTP (SMH)

+This is an emulator for the `serverless driver` of [PlanetScale](https://planetscale.com/) and [TiDB](https://docs.pingcap.com/), which are serverless MySQL services.
-This is a [PlanetScale](https://planetscale.com/) emulator that proxies HTTP requests to PlanetScale into requests for MySQL servers such as Docker.
+By using this, you can proxy HTTP requests to requests for a MySQL server like Docker.

-The goal of this project is to allow development in a local environment in the same way as connecting to PlanetScale, without actually connecting to PlanetScale.
+The goal of this project is to enable local development in the same way as connecting to PlanetScale or TiDB, without actually connecting to them.

 ## Motivation (Why I develop this service)